fauxnetic/WikiBeep/README.md

 ## Dependencies:

+- Ubuntu Linux OS, or your ability to adapt it to another (details below).
 - The airmon-ng program must be installed.
 Part of the aircrack-ng tools package.
 - The tshark program must be installed.
 Part of the Wireshark suite.
 - Demo scripts assume an Ubuntu or Ubuntu-derivative OS.
 See below.